-The Sun Is a Star A voyage through the universe DICK FRIZZELL "The universe - and everything in it - is always expanding into tomorrow ...
+ARCHITECTURE, ARTS, PHOTOGRAPHY AND DESIGN The Sun Is a Star A voyage through the universe DICK FRIZZELL "The universe - and everything in it - is always expanding into tomorrow ...
 What a scene, eh?
 More magic than magic.
 Magic, mysterious and beautiful.
 And here we are.
 On the third rock from the sun, figuring it out.'
 In this enchanting book for readers of all ages, renowned New Zealand painter Dick Frizzell takes his lifelong interest in the stars, the planets, space and the universe and turns it into a book that demystifies everything from white dwarfs and black holes to space travel.
 His artist friends, including John Pule, Greg O'Brien, John Reynolds, Judy Darragh, Reuben Paterson, Grahame Sydney, Karl Maughan, Ani O'Neill, Reg Mombassa and Wayne Youle, provide the illustrations.
 DICK FRIZZELL MNZM is one of New Zealand's best known and most versatile painters.
 He studied at the Ilam School of Fine Arts at the University of Canterbury and had a long career in advertising.
 Alongside his career as a painter, Frizzell is also the highly sought-after designer of a range of products from toys to wine.

+'A dazzling book'

+PAULA GREEN, NZ POETRY SHELF

 PUBLISHED: October 2021

 ISBN: 9780995146563

 Hardback, 225 x 210mm.
 104 pages. \$45